truong128/AlphaBridge/README.md

 Interface_df_per_token

-CSV file with per-token level information (Maarten this is the file you use as an input for creating the ribbon plot)
+CSV file with per-token level information

 matrix_info

 Json file with all information used to run this script.
-(Maarten if you want to recreate the Confidance-contact_plot, you need to use the information stored under the keys 'confidance_matrix' and 'contact_matrix' inside the json file)